Exhibiting Artists

 $1,875.

 ”I used the quilt pattern, Joy’s Delight, from Maggie Malone’s 5,500 Quilt Block Designs as the pattern for this piece about remembrance.
 The pattern was published by the Needle Craft Supply Company likely in the early-to-mid 20th century.
 The pattern is crafted from home-cooked bioplastic embedded flower petals using the Language of Flowers as a symbolic element.
-The calendula petals represent joy or grief depending on the cultural origins and white zinnia petals represent fond remembrance. ”
+The calendula petals represent joy or grief depending on the cultural origins and white zinnia petals represent fond remembrance. ” This work draws on historical quilt traditions and symbolic materials to reflect on memory, loss, and the ways personal and cultural histories are preserved through pattern and craft.

 Early Visions (1776-1900)